bug400/pyilper/INSTALL.md

 to clean the conda package cache and save disk space.

-Note: pyILPER requires Python 3.6 or Python 3.7.
+Note: pyILPER requires Python 3.7.
 Check the Python version with:

      conda list